Interview with the Vampire (film): Critical reception

-On Rotten Tomatoes the film holds an approval rating of 64% based on 58 reviews, with a rating average of 5.9/10.
+On Rotten Tomatoes, the film holds an approval rating of 65% based on 63 reviews, with a rating average of 6/10.
 The site's consensus reads: "Despite lacking some of the book's subtler shadings, and suffering from some clumsy casting, Interview with the Vampire benefits from Neil Jordan's atmospheric direction and a surfeit of gothic thrills."
-On Metacritic the film holds a score of 59 out of 100 based on reviews from 19 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a score of 62 out of 100 based on reviews from 20 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.